KevinQuantJIN/lynk_swap/README.md

 - Base (BASE)
 - Avalanche (AVAX)

+Contract deployment information can be seen in [packages/contracts/deployments](packages/contracts/deployments)

 In the future, Lynk Swap plans to support more blockchain networks, including additional EVM compatible chains and even non-EVM chains.
 This expansion will further enhance the interoperability and reach of the platform.

 Cross-chain functionality in Lynk Swap is implemented using the Chainlink Cross-Chain Interoperability Protocol (CCIP), which ensures secure and efficient interactions between different blockchain networks.